 Materials with the same message

-Mosa ceramic tiles from the Terra Greys series form the floor of over 40 Lush stores worldwide.
+Mosa ceramic tiles from the Core Collection Terra series form the floor of over 40 Lush stores worldwide.
 The larger tile dimension of 60 centimetres x 60 centimetres was chosen to create more of a ceramic skin than a tiled surface.
 Gumery visited Mosa's headquarters in Maastricht to learn more about the tiles and processes and see if Mosa was the right fit for Lush: 'We loved the look and feel of the tiles but what clinched the deal was our visit to Mosa's headquarters and factory in the Netherlands.
 Touring the site, visiting the designers behind the collections, seeing live the processes and materials that create the product, hearing their approach to sustainability and the incredibly tight quality control over every tile - these are the reasons it was clear that Mosa would enhance Lush stores in appearance and genuinely support what our brand stands for.
 We felt that Mosa had a story to tell and showed a lot of passion in telling us about their commitment to the environment, the people they work with and the people they sell to.
 That was the reason we initially chose to use Mosa.
 Our continued commitment to them is because they exceeded our expectations, giving us confidence that they could deliver high quality products in quick (just in time) timeframes - this is something very reassuring for us as a fast-growing international company.'